cade-vs/vstring/README.md

 # BASE char*/wchar_t* AND VString/WString FUNCTIONS NOTES

-All functions for char* handling may overflow!
-If you need safe strings, use the same functions but with VString instead of char*.
+All functions for char*/wchar_t* handling may overflow!
+If you need safe strings, use the same functions but with VString instead of char* (and WString instead of wchar_t*).

 Functions common for char* and VString: